dannsam/xenko-docs/manual/game-studio/dynamic-navigation.md

     ![No navigation mesh selected](media/no-navigation-mesh-selected.png)

-    For more information, see [Navigation components](navigation-components.md).
+    For more information about the navigation component, see [Navigation components](navigation-components.md).

 2. In the **solution explorer** (the bottom-left pane by default), select the **Assets folder**.